5orenso/node-simple-boilerplate/CONTRIBUTING.md

 Testing
 ----
 Node Simple Boilerplate uses npm and Jest to run test.
-Take a look in the test directory and always add tests to your changes.
+Take a look in the `__tests__` directory and always add tests to your changes.